 CAPU MIDIA, ROMANIA --

-The training was part of the Summer Storm Amphibious Bilateral Exercise 11, a five-day exercise, with Romanian Marines from the 307th Marine Infantry Battalion, to increase the interoperability between American and Romanian forces.
+The training was a part of the Summer Storm Amphibious Bilateral Exercise 11, a five-day exercise, with Romanian Marines from the 307th Marine Infantry Battalion, to increase the interoperability between American and Romanian forces.

 The Marines and sailors of the 22nd MEU are currently deployed with Amphibious Squadron 6 aboard the USS Bataan Amphibious Ready Group serving as a potent, formidable and deterrent force who continues to train and improve their capability to operate as a cohesive and effective Marine Air Ground Task Force.